greshake/i3status-rust/README.md

 - blocks can trigger updates asynchronously, which allows for things like dbus signaling, to avoid periodic refreshing of data that rarely changes (example: music block)

 # Requirements
 i3, rustc and cargo.
 Only tested on Arch Linux.
 If you want to use the font icons on Arch, install ttf-font-awesome from the AUR.
+For dev builds, you need to install gperftools (the block profiler uses it).

 # How to use it
 1. Clone the repository: `git clone https://github.com/XYunknown/i3status-rust.git`